 You can also check out my web video show, Jaffe Juice TV, for a bit more juice.

-Some of my speaking engagements included (some corp/private events not shown):
+I have spoken in 32 countries and some of my speaking engagements include (some corp/private events not shown):

 - J&J (Sydney)